-And the option to track deliverables using different workflow views— Grid View, Gantt View, Card View, or Calendar View —makes it super easy to see where we are behind (or ahead!) of schedule.
-Whether you’re new to event marketing, or a seasoned pro, I think you’ll find these following six tips and tricks helpful for using Smartsheet to plan your next event.
+And the option to track deliverables using different workflow views—grid view, Gantt view, card view, or calendar view—makes it super easy to spot where we are behind (or ahead!) of schedule.
+Whether you’re new to event marketing or a seasoned pro, I think you’ll find these seven tips and tricks helpful for using Smartsheet to plan your next event.

-We created a Smartsheet dashboard—without any IT help —to share top-level events metrics and updates with our entire organization.
+We created a Smartsheet dashboard—without any support from IT—to share top-level events metrics and updates with our entire organization.

 With the dashboard in place, we didn’t need to answer one-off questions over and over again.
-Since anyone can go to event dashboard and see the real-time metrics at a glance, we met questions such as “How many registrations do we have versus the goal?” or “Where are we with our sponsorship sales?” with an easy answer: check out our ENGAGE dashboard!
+Since anyone can go to the event dashboard and find the real-time metrics we provide, we met questions such as “How many registrations do we have versus the goal?” or “Where are we with our sponsorship sales?” with an easy answer: Check out our ENGAGE dashboard!

-While sheets are super versatile, we’ve been able to move even faster by using the Smartsheet integrations for Slack and Workplace by Facebook.
-We can receive automated notifications in our Slack channel and can quickly share key updates with groups using Workplace.
-Plus both of these apps work great on desktop and mobile.
+While sheets are super versatile, we’ve been able to move even faster by using the Smartsheet Integrations for Microsoft Teams, Slack, and Workplace by Facebook.
+We can receive automated notifications on desktop or mobile in our Slack channel that connects cross-functional teams to coordinate publishing web pages, sharing design changes, or triaging any hiccups we encounter along the way.

 One of the primary reasons our customers attend ENGAGE (and most conferences in general) is to connect with and learn from their peers.
 We use Smartsheet to coordinate dozens of internal and external speakers across the event agenda, and ultimately want to ensure all of our conference speakers are well prepared before and during the event.

-We collect each speaker’s contact information, travel details, bio, and headshot via a quick form.
-We also use a shared dashboard to communicate key updates, deadlines, and deliverables, as well as scheduling rehearsal times and collecting final presentation decks and materials.
+We collect each speaker’s contact information, bio, and headshot via a quick Smartsheet form.
+We also use a shared dashboard and automated alerts to communicate key updates, deadlines, and deliverables, as well as to schedule rehearsal times and collect final presentation decks and materials.
 Many of our customers speak at various industry conferences each year and have raved about how easy it is to use Smartsheet to manage this process.

 Then, business owners can easily provide feedback on images and PDFs uploaded to Smartsheet.
-Anyone with permissions in the sheet can upload files directly to a row or via Dropbox, Google Drive, OneDrive, and other popular cloud-based file storage platforms.
+Anyone with permissions in the sheet can also upload files directly to a row or via Dropbox, Google Drive, Microsoft OneDrive, and other popular cloud-based file storage platforms.

-One of the reasons I love managing events is seeing all the planning and details come to life on site.
+One of the reasons I love managing events is experiencing all the planning and details come to life.
 When it comes to our onsite production schedule, I use Smartsheet as a literal checklist for each area of the event.

 For example, I build out an inventory of everything that’s needed at the registration desk and then double-check during setup that everything is at the event and accounted for.
 That said, anyone who’s managed an event, large or small, knows that everything doesn’t always go to plan.

 Gathering feedback from your attendees is such a valuable way to debrief and learn.
-We use forms to quickly create multiple surveys—one version for our customer attendees, another for speakers, another for sponsors, and an internal survey of our employees.
+We use Smartsheet forms to quickly create multiple surveys—one version for our customer attendees, another for speakers, another for sponsors, and an internal survey of our employees.